Borab2001/Foodify-iOS/README.md

-# Foodify-iOS
+# FoodifySwift
-All in one recipe app for iOS devices
+All in one recipe app for multiplatform Apple devices